Download the most updated version here.

 Reading assignments in which students will be asked to read a section from the textbook.
 Occasionally, an exercise or two will be given in class to be solved at home.
 The results of the homework will be discussed in class.

-If, for any reason you must miss the final exam, you must inform me before the scheduled day so that a make-up session can be arranged.
+If, for any reason you need to miss any of the tests, you must inform me before the scheduled day so that a make-up session can be arranged.